Course Descriptions

 Requirement(s): Experiential

-Concentration(s): Business and Corporate Law (JD), Children's Rights (JD), Civil Litigation (JD), Criminal Litigation (JD), Employment and Labor Law (JD), Public Interest Law (JD), Employment and Labor Law (LLMG)
+Concentration(s): Children's Rights (JD), Civil Litigation (JD), Criminal Litigation (JD), Employment and Labor Law (JD), Environmental and Energy Law (JD), Health Law (JD), Public Interest Law (JD), Employment and Labor Law (LLMG), Environmental and Energy Law (LLMG)

-Note: There are limitations on JD concentration eligibility.
+There are limitations on JD concentration eligibility.
 Please check the concentration web pages for more information.
-Contact Law Student Affairs to find out if your Agency Externship qualifies for a concentration.
+Contact the supervising professor (with a cc to Law Student Affairs) on whether your externship placement qualifies for Concentration consideration and, if so, for how many credits.

 Additional Information: Handbook